Suicide Among Veterans

 Treatment for co-occurring disorders can help Vets who are struggling with substance use and mental health issues, which can ultimately reduce suicidal ideation among Vets and help prevent suicide.15

-Addressing one problem without the other can possibly lead to relapse, while addressing both conditions at the same time can increase the likelihood of a full recovery.16 Laguna Treatment Hospital offers high-quality medical detox and co-occurring disorder treatment.
+Addressing one problem without the other can possibly lead to relapse, while addressing both conditions at the same time can increase the likelihood of a full recovery.16 Laguna Treatment Center offers high-quality medical detox and co-occurring disorder treatment.

 Laguna is also in the VA’s network of community care providers and offers a specialized addiction treatment track for Veterans.
 This residential program helps Vets dealing with substance use and mental health concerns like anxiety, depression, and post-traumatic stress disorder (PTSD).